City-Specific Descriptions

 Step-by-Step: Editing an Existing City Description

-Section titled “Step-by-Step: Editing an Existing City Description”- Click Content → city_descriptions.
+Section titled “Step-by-Step: Editing an Existing City Description”- Open the service (services → click the service).

-- Click into Translations, select the language tab, and update the description field.
+- Click into Translations, select the language tab, and update the Service Description field.

 - Click Save.